peerix - v0.5.0

 // listen for open channel event

-// send a message to the connected peer
+// send a message to the remote peer

 });